psygo/dotfiles_artix/.notes/effective_notetaking.md

 - is in your own words

 Identifying or creating topic sentences is a critical part of summarizing, and it is the most difficult

+1. delete trivial material
+1. delete redundant material
+1. replace lists of items with a superordinate term
+1. select a topic sentence
+1. if no topic sentence given, create one

+Clearly, the most difficult part is the last one.

+## Summarizing step-by-step

+If there's no summary or headings, you could start by skimming the text.
+Skimming involves looking for *signal* words and phrases, skipping all the information that provides background or supporting information.

+**Don't summarize as you go, do it after the text**

+**The best summaries are made without reference to the text.**

+Check that the idea you had while priming is the same after you read the text, if not, update it.

+It may be that the text has confused you.
+You thought you knew what the theme of the text was; now, drowning in details, you’re not sure.
+If you’re having trouble figuring out the main idea, look for repetition &mdash; references that are repeated throughout the text.
+How often a writer refers to an idea is a good clue to how important she thinks it is.
+Also look for opportunities for generalization.
+If there are lists of items, categorize them.
+Sometimes the main idea is hidden among the details.

+Once you’ve worked out the main idea of the text, you need to identify the supporting ideas.
+Do that by grouping together paragraphs on the same topic and labelling them.

+Even if the ideas are described clearly in a single sentence, you should still try to put in your own words — only then will you know you understand it.

+The checklist:

+- Have you stated the main idea of the passage?
+- Do you have all the important information?
+- Have you included any information that is not important?
+- Is it in your own words?

+The most difficult part of this process is certainly constructing the main idea when it isn’t succinctly expressed in a single topic sentence — remember, this is the step that even college students managed only half the time.
+The part students find easiest is deleting the unimportant information7

+> **To summarize effectively requires you to look beyond the surface words &mdash; to understand the text in more abstract terms than those in which the text is expressed.**

+It’s worth noting, too, that summarizing after a delay has been shown to be dramatically more effective in terms of the student understanding how well they’ve learned the material.

+Rules for more effective summarizing:

+1. Preview and reflect
+1. Read
+1. Identify the main idea, and put it in your own words (without looking at the text)
+1. Identify the important supporting ideas, and put them in your own words
+1. Check

+> Google minor details you're missing and that are impairing you from answering the big questions.

+You are not trying to record everything you read / hear — you are recording what you need help to remember.

+Repetition of words is an indication of importance.

+> **This is a useful lesson, and points to something you should take to heart: the less you understand, the fuller your notes will tend to be — because you can’t tell what’s important and what’s not.
+The more you understand, the more scanty your notes will be — because you have captured the gist, you have recorded only what is important.**

+# Graphic Summaries